 When a candidate has been assessed and believes they have completed a whole CDW level (CDW Level 1, 2 or 3), they need to complete an NATTB application form, pay the assessment fee, then submit a copy of their portfolio to NATTB.
 NATTB will inspect the assessment instruments and attachments (the evidence) in the candidate's portfolio.
 If NATTB agrees that the evidence demonstrates that the candidate is competent, then the candidate will receive a statement of results, a statement of attainment, and NATTB accreditation (a CDW Level 1, 2, or 3 certificate).
-If NATTB does not agree that the candidate is competent, then the candidate will receive a statement of results that says, 'not yet competent'.
+If NATTB does not agree that the candidate is competent, then the candidate is competent, then the candidate is competent, then the candidate will receive a statement of results that says, 'not yet competent'.
 The candidate can then be re-assessed by their CDW Workplace Assessor for the Element(s) that they were 'not yet competent' for.

-UN UNIT TITLE: Conduct community awareness UN IIT CODE: CDW C01 This This unit describes the job tasks required to conduct community awareness in a community.
-ELI EMENTS PERFORMANCE CRITERIA 1.
-Make 1.1 Find out information about the place and people to be visited preparations 1.2 Communicate effectively and respectfully with key people from the place to be visited 1.3 Prepare a suitable work plan 1.4 Put together suitable materials for the activities 1.5 Follow workplace health and safety practices and other workplace policies while preparing for a visit 2.
-Conduct 2.1 Confirm who the key people are and work with them to make arrangements for the community visit entry 2.2 Discuss roles, expectations, and the purpose of the visit with key people 2.3 Discuss with the key people why and how to support and encourage participation and inclusion during the activities 2.4 Communicate effectively and respectfully with key people 2.5 Show respect for local culture and be sensitive to gender roles 2.6 Reassess whether the work plan and materials for the activities are going to be suitable and make necessary changes 2.7 Follow workplace health and safety practices and other workplace policies while conducting field activities 3.
-Conduct the 3.1 Support and encourage effective participation and inclusion during the activities awareness 3.2 Encourage key people to take the lead during the activities 3.3 Communicate effectively and respectfully during the activities 3.4 Work in a way that is appropriate to local culture during the activities 3.5 Demonstrate understanding of how people learn (principles of adult learning) when conducting awareness 3.6 Discuss how the awareness information is relevant to the needs of the community 3.7 Share the awareness information using effective techniques 3.8 Respond to any misunderstanding or confusion when conducting awareness 3.9 Confirm what the next steps following the visit will be and who will be responsible for making them happen 3.10 Discuss how or if the visit has been useful, and ways it could be improved3.11 Thank the group, without rushing, and explain again the purpose of the visit 4.
-Propare e 3.11 Thank the group, without rushing, and explain again the purpose of the visit 4.1 Maintain a record of activities and movements according to workplace practices 4.
-Prepare a 4.1 Report what was done during the visit, including relevant measurable information, report comments, stories, and observations 4.3 Report outcomes clearly 4.4 Provide an analysis of outcomes 4.5 Provide recommendations for future action based on analysis
+UN UNIT TITLE: Conduct community awareness UN IT CODE: CODE: CDW C01 This This unit describes the job tasks required to conduct community awareness in a community.
+ELE EMENTS PERFORMANCE CRITERIA 1.
+Make 1.1 Find out information about the place and people to be visited preparations 1.2 Communicate effectively and respectfully with key people from the place to be visited 1.3 Prepare a suitable work plan 1.4 Put together suitable materials for the activities 1.5 Follow workplace health and safety practices and other workplace policies while 2.
+Canduat 2.1 Confirm who the key people are and work with them to make arrangements for the Ζ. Conduct community visit 2.2 Discuss roles, expectations, and the purpose of the visit with key people entry 2.3 Discuss with the key people why and how to support and encourage participation and inclusion during the activities 2.4 Communicate effectively and respectfully with key people 2.5 Show respect for local culture and be sensitive to gender roles 2.6 Reassess whether the work plan and materials for the activities are going to be suitable and make necessary changes 2.7 Follow workplace health and safety practices and other workplace policies while conducting field activities 3.
+Conduct the 3.1 Support and encourage effective participation and inclusion during the activities awareness 3.2 Encourage key people to take the lead during the activities 3.3 Communicate effectively and respectfully during the activities 3.4 Work in a way that is appropriate to local culture during the activities 3.5 Demonstrate understanding of how people learn (principles of adult learning) wher conducting awareness 3.6 Discuss how the awareness information is relevant to the needs of the community 3.7 Share the awareness information using effective techniques 3.8 Respond to any misunderstanding or confusion when conducting awareness 3.9 Confirm what the next steps following the visit will be and who will be responsible for making them happen 3.10 Discuss how or if the visit has been useful, and ways it could be improved 3.11 Thank the group, without rushing, and explain again the purpose of the visit 4.
+Prepare a 4.1 Maintain a record of activities and movements according to workplace practices т. report 4.2 Report what was done during the visit, including relevant measurable information, oport comments, stories, and observations 4.3 Report outcomes clearly 4.4 Provide an analysis of outcomes 4.5 Provide recommendations for future action based on analysis